Pokey LaFarge: Career

 LaFarge independently released his first album, Marmalade, in 2006.
 During the same year, he toured with The Hackensaw Boys.
 His second solo album, Beat, Move & Shake, was released in 2008 by Big Muddy Records.

 Riverboat Soul, the first album with The South City Three, was recorded in July 2009 at the Nashville studio of producer Phil Harris using vintage instruments and electronics.
 It was released in 2010 by Free Dirt Records and won the Independent Music Award for Best Americana Album.
 The group's second album, Middle of Everywhere, won the same award in 2011.
 The band released Chittlin' Cookin' Time in Cheatham County produced by Jack White for his label Third Man Records.
 White asked the band to collaborate with him on the song "I Guess I Should Go to Sleep" for his album Blunderbuss, followed by opening for him on tour.

 In 2013, LaFarge signed with Third Man Records and released his first album on the label, the eponymously titled Pokey LaFarge, accompanied by a larger band that included Chloe Feoranzo, Matthew Meyer, and T.J.
 Muller.
 During the next year, he signed with Rounder Records and released Something in the Water in April 2015.

 In 2017 his album Manic Revelations was released on Rounder Records.

 On January 22, 2020 LaFarge announced the release of a new album called Rock Bottom Rhapsody which was released on April 10 on the New West label.

 LaFarge released his seventh studio album, In the Blossom of Their Shade, on October 15, 2021.

+On February 13, 2024, LaFarge announced the release of a new album called Rhumba Country to be released on May 10, 2024, on the New West label.